 Family disagreements over a deceased’s family member’s will provisions can be very contentious, and the terms of the will may end up being contested in court.
 If the terms of the will disinherit one or more family members or leave a large portion of the estate to one person, the will may be challenged as having been the product of fraud or undue influence.
-An estate litigation appeals lawyer in Montgomery County, PA can help.
+A Montgomery County estate litigation appeals lawyer can help.

 In claiming undue influence, the person challenging a will alleges that another person, usually one who benefited from the will, exercised such influence over the deceased that it caused him to make a will that benefitted the person instead of others.
 To show undue influence, the person claiming the will is invalid must show that the deceased was under such influence that the wishes expressed in his will were not really his wishes.
 A person challenging a will for undue influence must allege and prove facts that show precisely how another person used undue influence over the deceased.

 In situations where the person benefiting from a challenged will was in a fiduciary relationship with the deceased, undue influence can be presumed.
 That is, the beneficiary is presumed to have used his position over the deceased to influence him to write a will that solely or disproportionately benefits the beneficiary.
 The presumption can be overcome by the beneficiary producing evidence that shows he did not unduly influence the deceased.